-Since 57% of our budget is spent on compensation8, savings will chiefly need to come from productivity gains across the College-i.e., doing what we do now (or even more) with fewer people on the payroll.
-This means seeking to keep the student:faculty and the student:staff ratio at or above its current level.
-This also means increasing productivity through the use of technology in teaching and developing further efficiencies in administrative operations.
+Since 57% of our budget is spent on compensation9, savings will chiefly need to come from productivity gains across the College-i.e., doing what we do now (or even more) with fewer people on the payroll.
+This may mean higher ratios of students to faculty and staff.
+It will surely call for us to work smarter, in some cases to work differently, and to increase productivity through the use of technology in teaching and developing further efficiencies in administrative operations.